Local government in California: Municipalities

 As of Jan 26, 2022, there were 482 incorporated municipalities in the state.
 Under California law, the terms "city" and "town" are explicitly interchangeable; the name of an incorporated municipality in the state can either be "City of (Name)" or "Town of (Name)".
 Counties exercise the powers of cities in unincorporated areas.

 Municipal government

+Charter Cities

 California municipalities are either charter or general-law.
-General-law municipalities have powers defined by the state's Government Code; charter municipalities may have increased powers, but the adoption or amendment of a city charter requires a popular vote.
+General-law municipalities have powers defined by the state's Government Code; The California Constitution gives cities the power to become charter cities. charter municipalities may have increased powers, but the adoption or amendment of a city charter requires a popular vote.
+The benefit of becoming a charter city is that charter cities have supreme authority over “municipal affairs.”
+In other words, a charter city’s law concerning a municipal affair will trump a state law governing the same topic.
+According the California League of Cities, there are currently 121 charter cities in California.
+Being a charter city grants the municipality the flexibility and autonomy to address its unique challenges.

 Most small cities have a council–manager government, where the elected city council appoints a city manager to supervise the operations of the city.
 Some larger cities have a mayor–council government, with a directly-elected mayor who oversees the city government.
 In many council–manager cities, the city council selects one of its members as a mayor, sometimes rotating through the council membership—but this type of mayoral position is primarily ceremonial.